 Lifeline's abilities all revolve around providing healing, equipment and safety for yourself and your team.
 They're fairly easy to understand, but there are still hidden secrets to each one, so let's take a closer look at Lifeline's skillset.

-- Passive: Combat Revive - Deploy D.O.C. to revive teammates.
-D.O.C. will deploy a shield and revive Lifeline's teammate, leaving Lifeline free to defend.
+- Passive: Combat Revive - Deploy D.O.C. to revive teammates, leaving Lifeline free to defend.

 - Tactical: D.O.C.
 Heal Drone - the Drone Of Compassion (DOC) automatically heals those near it over time.